-• The office is staffed from 8.30am

-• In 2022 Yass High School adminstration is moving to become paperless, we highly encourage families to download the compass app to pay monies and communicate with the school

-• Fees and other monies should be paid online via the school's website or the compass portal

-• Payments can be made to the school via online payments for amounts owing for students, via a secure payment page hosted by Westpac.
+- The office is staffed from 8.30am. - In 2022 Yass High School administration moved to become paperless, families are required to download the compass app to pay monies and communicate with the school. - Fees and other monies should be paid online via the school's website or the compass portal. - Payments can be made to the school via online payments for amounts owing for students, via a secure payment page hosted by Westpac.
 Payments can be made using either a Visa or MasterCard credit or debit card.
-The payment page is accessed from the front page of the schools website www.yass-h.school.nsw.edu.au by selecting 'make a payment'.
-Receipts are available from the Front Office at recess
+The payment page is accessed from the front page of the schools website www.yassh.school.nsw.edu.au by selecting 'make a payment'.
+Receipts are available from the Front Office at recess.